Recording a Video Using Panopto for Windows

 2. You can have the option to name your video here as well.
 If you do not name your video, the title will automatically be the date and time it was recorded.

-1. Primary Audio: Under the Primary Sources, select the drop-down under Audio.
+1. Under the Primary Sources, select the drop-down under Audio.
 Select a microphone that is connected to your computer.
 You must select a primary audio source for a successful recording.

-2. Volume bar: After selecting your audio, test your audio by talking in a normal voice to test the volume.
+2. After selecting your audio, test your audio by talking in a normal voice to test the volume.
 You should see a few green bars appear as you talk.
 If you don't see any, or see the red and yellow bars highlighted, adjust the volume by using the slider.

-3. Primary Video Source: If you'd like to record a video of a presenter, you can select a primary video source under the Video drop-down.
-But you do not need to include this if you just want to record audio and the screen/monitor (or PowerPoint).
+3. If you would like to record a video of a presenter, you can select a primary video source under the Video drop-down.
+Although this is optional, most people prefer to see the person who is talking.